localstack/docs/content/en/user-guide/aws/transcribe/index.md

 ---
 title: "Transcribe"
 linkTitle: "Transcribe"
-categories: []
+description: >
-description: Get started with Amazon Transcribe on LocalStack
+  Get started with Amazon Transcribe on LocalStack
-aliases:
-  - /aws/transcribe/
 ---

+## Introduction

+LocalStack supports Transcribe via the Community offering, allowing you to use the Transcribe APIs in your local environment.
+The supported APIs are available on our [API Coverage Page](https://docs.localstack.cloud/references/coverage/coverage_transcribe/), which provides information on the extent of Transcribe integration with LocalStack.
-LocalStack Community ships with an offline speech-to-text service powered by [Vosk](https://alphacephei.com/vosk/).

-LocalStack requires an internet connection the first time a transcription job is created for a given language.
-This is to download and cache the language model.
+LocalStack's Transcribe builds on the offline speech-to-text service [Vosk](https://alphacephei.com/vosk/).
+Therefore, LocalStack requires an internet connection the first time a transcription job is created for a given language to download and cache the model.
 Subsequent transcriptions for the same language can be done offline.
 Language models are around 50 MiB each and saved to the cache directory (see [Filesystem Layout]({{< ref "filesystem" >}})).